What Thyroid Patients Need to Know About COVID-19

 In particular, I’d like to share the recommendations of Dean Winslow, MD, a Professor of Medicine at the Stanford University Medical Center, and a specialist in infectious diseases.

-He said the cautions should apply to all of us and are especially applicable if your autoimmune disease has affected your lungs, cardiovascular system, or kidneys, or if you are taking a disease-modifying anti-rheumatic drug (DMARD) or receiving any immunosuppressive treatment, including steroid drugs.
+He said the cautions should apply to all of us, and are especially applicable if your autoimmune disease has affected your lungs, cardiovascular system, or kidneys, or if you are taking a disease-modifying anti-rheumatic drug (DMARD) or receiving any immunosuppressive treatment, including steroid drugs.
 These drugs and treatments, often prescribed to patients with rheumatoid arthritis and multiple sclerosis, may put you at higher risk of infection and complications from COVID-19.

 As you can see, there’s some disagreement, and without specific or official data or research on whether autoimmunity in general — or autoimmune thyroid diseases in particular – are considered high-risk factors for COVID-19, we simply don’t have an answer right now.
 It’s simply too early in this evolving situation.

-But here’s some info on what we do know about autoimmunity:
+But here’s some info on what we do know about autoimmunity.

 We still don’t know definitively whether dysregulation in the immune system found in autoimmune disease means a greater risk of complications from COVID-19.
 If you have an underlying autoimmune disease, how your immune system responds to viral attack can be unpredictable.
-COVID-19 is a new virus, and we have little information about how the immune system of healthy people responds, much less, people with autoimmunity.
+COVID-19 is a new virus, and we have little information about how the immune system of a healthy person responds, much less a person with autoimmunity.
 But some experts have told me that if your immune system is already dysregulated, and busy fighting off what it thinks is a pathogen — as we see in autoimmune disease — you potentially could be more susceptible to infections, including viral infections like COVID-19.
 And remember: if you have Hashimoto’s or Graves’ disease, your immune system has already shown that it is dysregulated, by attacking your own thyroid gland.

 Keep in mind that autoimmune disease is not the same as being immune deficient or immunocompromised.
 The immune system of someone who is immunocompromised doesn’t react when it should, making them more susceptible to infection.
 But in autoimmune disease, the immune system wrongly activates with an outsized immune response against organs, tissues, glands, and in some cases (such as gluten in people with celiac disease) foods or other substances.
 The immune system is overactive rather than suppressed.
 But whether that overactivity is a risk factor?
 Still unknown.